-I’m a London based multidisciplinary designer and media artist with experience in illustration, information experience and interior design.
+I’m a multidisciplinary designer and media artist with experience in illustration, information experience and interior design.
 I hold a MA in information experience design from the Royal College of Art in London and have obtained BA (Hons) with distinction in interior design from Glasgow School of Art.

-I investigate the limits of the human body compared to other-than-human beings.
-My work looks into the future of urban spaces and ways of tackling omnipresent in-visible problems such as light and carbon pollution.
+My work looks into ways of tackling omnipresent in-visible problems such as light and carbon pollution.
 With the project In-visible Moth Spells, I enabled the audience to experience the world through the eyes of a moth whilst exposing the constraints of human vision.

 I use space, mixed media, illustrations, photography, video, interviews, design research, social experiments, workshops and material exploration as a part of my research process that guides and evolves my practice.
 I currently live and work between Tallinn and London.

 Designer in residence at EMMA, Pforzheim, 2022

-Shortlisted student projec, Artsthread Global Design Graduate Show 2021
+Shortlisted student project, Artsthread Global Design Graduate Show 2021

 MAB Media Architecture Biennale 2021, KooZ/Arch Student Award Nominee